 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 In the last three years, the COVID pandemic has taught us that healthcare and healthcare sciences are vital to the UK.
-The T-Levels in Health and Science focus on the technical skills needed for the future of this fast growing sector.
+The T-Levels in Health and Science focus on the technical skills needed for the future of this fast-growing sector.
+Laboratory Science will give you the skills to work in health-sector labs but is sufficiently broad to provide a route either to study science at University or to work in the life sciences commercial sector.
+If you want to carry on with science but don’t want to follow an A Level route, this is the best alternative.

-What is different about these courses is the fact they have been designed and built by employers from the ground up to be a high-level technical qualification that is the equivalent of three A-levels, including all the cutting-edge real requirements for working in the modern workplace.
+As with other T Levels, it has been designed and built by employers from the ground up to be a high-level technical qualification that is the equivalent of three Science A-levels, including all the cutting-edge real requirements for working in the modern workplace.
 This is THE new gold standard for vocational education.
-You’ll learn in a way that’s different from school where you’ll be developing team and professional skills to get you ready for employment as well as all the essential knowledge needed for the sector of your choice.
-You can choose from four pathways.
+You’ll learn in a way that’s different from school where you’ll be developing team and professional skills to get you ready for employment and all the essential knowledge needed for the sector of your choice.
+A key part of this will be a placement, ideally in a lab so that you can learn alongside professionals and bring your knowledge and lab skills together.
+In College, your lab time will develop your skills in analysis, measurement and processing.
+In class, you will learn the biology, physics and chemistry that underpins good lab work.

 All students will develop a general understanding of health and science: